So, your website is live and deserves a Webby for design — but how do you know if it’s running as well as possible behind the scenes?

 Website Grader is a helpful and simple tool to help you start strengthening your website.
 If, for instance, your page speed is slow, you can then check out our recommended “site speed” tools to further address that problem!

 In a world where we expect same-day delivery and ad-free streaming, you definitely don’t want to keep your site visitors waiting for pages to load.
-In fact, a study at UMass Amherst says internet users are willing to wait for only two seconds before they start to abandon ship.
+In fact, a study from Digital.com of 1,250 online shoppers showed that 53% of online shoppers expect e-commerce pages to load in 3 seconds or less, and that 39% think pages on e-commerce sites should take, at most, 2-3 seconds to load (14% said 1 second).
 Use these site speed tools to keep your website visitors where they should be — on your site.

 GTmetrix: The free version of GTmetrix gives you a detailed breakdown of how your website loads and gives recommendations for improvement.
 The page load details include time, size, and number of requests.
 GTmetrix also supports location-based testing, which means you can simulate your site’s performance based on various Internet connections around the world.
 This helps you make sure that someone in São Paulo can have the same experience on your website as someone in Dallas.